acpelicano/breast_models_repository/README.md

 Women were imaged in a prone position in a 3.0T MAGNETON Vida clinical MR scan (Siemens Healthineers, Erlangen – Germany) with a dedicated coil (Siemens Breast 18 coil) for the breast.
 This study was approved by the Scientific and Ethical Commission of Hospital da Luz – Lisboa, under references CES/44/2019/ME (19/09/2019) and CES/34/2020/ME (06/11/2020).

 ## Cite Us ##
-If you use some of these models, please cite us with:
+If you use these models, please cite us:

 Pelicano, A.C.; Gonçalves, M.C.T.; Godinho, D.M.; Castela, T.; Orvalho, M.L.; Araújo, N.A.M.; Porter, E.; Conceição, R.C.
 Development of 3D MRI-Based Anatomically Realistic Models of Breast Tissues and Tumours for Microwave Imaging Diagnosis.
 Sensors 2021, 21, 8265. https://doi.org/10.3390/s21248265

+and

+Pelicano, A.C.; Gonçalves, M.C.T.; Castela, T.; Orvalho, M.L.; Araújo, N.A.M.; Porter, E.; Conceição, R.C.; Godinho, D.M.
+Repository of MRI-derived models of the breast with single and multiple benign and malignant tumors for microwave imaging research.
+PLoS One 2024, 19(5):e0302974. https://doi.org/10.1371/journal.pone.0302974.